twbs/bootstrap/site/content/docs/5.1/layout/columns.md

 </div>
 {{< /example >}}

 There are also responsive `.order-first` and `.order-last` classes that change the `order` of an element by applying `order: -1` and `order: 6`, respectively.
-These classes can also be intermixed with the numbered `.order-*` classes as needed.
+As needed, these classes can also be intermixed with the numbered `.order-*` classes.

 {{< example class="bd-example-row" >}}
 <div class="container">